quru/django-mediagenerator/README.rst

 Quru fork (v1.12)
 -----------------
 This fork adds a modified version of pull request #11 to v1.11, to fix performance problems when ``MEDIA_DEV_MODE`` is ``True``.

-Instead of walking the file system on every request, this version uses the watchdog package to monitor the media directories, and only walks the file system again when a change has been made.
+Instead of walking the file system on every request, this version uses the Watchdog_ package to monitor the media directories, and only walks the file system again when a change is known to have been made.

+In addition for ``COPY_MEDIA_FILETYPES`` (defaults to images, icons, fonts), the file modification time is used as a hash instead of reading the file contents.

 See `CHANGELOG.rst`_ for the complete changelog.